-Primary air is controlled via the slider in the door.
+Primary air is controlled via the slider under the ash-lip.
 The amount of air can be increased by moving the slider to the right.
 The slider can be unlocked from its position by twisting the control knob anti-clockwise.
 Once the slider is in the desired position it can be locked by turning the control knob clockwise.